 • Body Aches and Pains: Muscle aches, joint pain, and general discomfort are typical.
 This can sometimes be accompanied by tremors or shakiness.

-• Gastrointestinal Issues: Nausea, vomiting, diarrhea, and stomach cramps are common symptoms when withdrawing from Suboxone, reflecting the body's readjustment to the absence of the medication.
+• Gastrointestinal Issues: Nausea, vomiting, diarrhea, and stomach cramps are common symptoms when withdrawing from Suboxone, reflecting the body's readjustment to the absence of opioids.

 • Fatigue and Lethargy: A general feeling of tiredness or exhaustion is often experienced, even if one is getting enough sleep.